Information for Faculty and Staff

 Responsive Learning Technologies’ products cover two broad categories:

 - Online Games that are developed with leading scholars to achieve specific learning objectives in courses like Operations, Production Planning and Control, Supply Chain Management, Stochastic Systems, and Spreadsheet Modeling.
 Durations of the games range from 30 minutes to weeks.

-- Foundations are combinations of online assessors and instructional material, developed with the School of Management at Dartmouth College and the Graduate School of Business at Stanford University, to ensure pre-requisite skills for academic programs in areas spanning Spreadsheets, Math, Statistics, Accounting, Finance, and Economics.
+- Foundations are combinations of online assessors and instructional material, developed with the School of Management at Dartmouth College to ensure pre-requisite skills for academic programs in areas spanning Spreadsheets, Math, Statistics, Accounting, Finance, and Economics.